torchbox/wagtail-markdown/README.md

 These are implemented using the `python-markdown` extension interface.

-You can configure wagtail-markdown to use additional Markdown extensions by via the `WAGTAILMARKDOWN_EXTENSIONS` setting. config.
+You can configure wagtail-markdown to use additional Markdown extensions using the `WAGTAILMARKDOWN_EXTENSIONS` setting.

 For example, to enable the [Table of Contents](https://python-markdown.github.io/extensions/toc/) and [Sane